-When you provide mileage reimbursements to your employees, it becomes highly crucial that you also have a clear and concise mileage reimbursement policy.
-You may ask what a mileage reimbursement policy does when you already are reimbursing your employees for mileage.
+When you provide mileage reimbursements to your employees, it becomes highly crucial that you also have a clear and concise company mileage reimbursement policy.
+You may ask, what does it mean? when you are already reimbursing your employees for mileage.
 Well, an easy-to-understand policy helps simplify the process for you and your employees.
 It gets rid of any confusion that the employees may have while filing their expenses and eventually creates a smooth mileage reimbursement system.

 Whenever there is the usage of a personal vehicle by an employee, the amount spent on gas must be reimbursed.
 This reimbursement should come under an accountable reimbursement plan to not be taxed.

 Define what the mileage reimbursement rate is and how the calculation is made.

 While calculating mileage reimbursement, the employer can either go by the standard mileage rates set by the IRS or accept the mileage receipts submitted by the employee.

-Here’s an example for when the standard rates are applied: When the federal mileage rate is 56 cents per mile, multiply this rate by the number of miles the employee drove for a period of time.
+Here’s an example of when the standard rates are applied: When the federal mileage rate is 56 cents per mile, multiply this rate by the number of miles the employee drove for a period of time.
 If the employee drove 100 miles in July, the reimbursement would be $56, and so on.

 If you prefer not to use the standard mileage rates, you have the option of reimbursing mileage in the form of Flat Car Allowance or Fixed & Variable Rate Allowance (FAVR) as per the IRS guidelines.

-An employee leaves from home to attend an all-day meeting.
+An employee leaves home to attend an all-day meeting.
 The employee returns home without any deviations after the meeting.
 The total distance traveled was 65 miles.
 The employee’s normal commute is 10 miles.
 Here, 55 miles can be reimbursed.

-On the way to a meeting, an employee takes deviation to run personal errands.
+On the way to a meeting, an employee takes a deviation to run personal errands.
 After the meeting, the employee drives to the office and then home.
-The mileage reimbursement will be allowed for the drive to the meeting minus the deviation, and the mileage from the meeting to the office only.
+The mileage reimbursement will be allowed for the drive to the meeting minus the deviation and the mileage from the meeting to the office only.